2:1 (or international equivalent) in a discipline with significant economics content.

 Months of entry

-You will be taught to apply and develop, via specialised modules in International Macroeconomics and International Trade Theory, the analytic and quantitative skills developed in the core courses, and to take further options in areas that will strengthen and augment those skills for examining international economic issues.
+This course is designed to provide research training at the level required to progress to a PhD programme.
+Through specialised modules in international macroeconomics and international trade theory, you will be taught to apply and develop your analytic and quantitative skills developed in the core courses, and to take further options in areas that will strengthen those skills for examining international economic issues.

 Qualification and course duration

 - Postgraduate Enquiries